-But of course, we want you to stay healthy and safe in and around our property, and we continue to follow or exceed the state‘s guidelines.
-Immaculately clean rooms have always been a top priority at Towne Motel, but this year we have been working hard to make changes required by the state of Maine, recommended by hospitality organizations, and suitable for our property, guests, and employees.
-The following are also based on a class we took this spring, “Lodging Foundations,” a COVID-19 online training course developed by Hospitality Maine, in conjunction with Eastern Maine Community College.
+Here at Towne Motel, of course, we want you to stay healthy and safe in and around our property, and we continue to follow or exceed the state‘s guidelines.
+Immaculately clean rooms have always been a top priority at Towne Motel, but since last year we have been working hard to make changes required by the state of Maine, recommended by hospitality organizations, and suitable for our property, guests, and employees.

-Checking in: Our check in process can be as contact free as you’d like it to be.
+Checking in: Our check in process can still be as contact free as you’d like it to be.
 If you prefer not to come into the office, you can let us know by phone or email in response to your reminder email, and we will let you know how and where to get your key and welcome note.
 Now that all restrictions have been lifted, and the two of us have been fully vaccinated, we will not enforce social distancing rules in our office, but are still encouraging people to check in one party at a time, just to make everyone comfortable and be on the safe side.
 Commonly used items and surfaces are sanitized frequently, and a sign outside the office requests that guests who have not been fully vaccinated continue to wear masks, as recommended by the CDC and state of Maine.
 If you can’t find your mask(s), we have some for you outside the door, and there are hand sanitizers both outside and inside the office.

-Common Indoor Areas: given that we have a motel, and will not open our dining rooms until it is safe enough for guests and staff to do so, the only indoor area visited by several people a day is our office, where we are observing social distancing rules as described above.
 Almost all guest rooms open up to the outdoors; there are only two rooms which share an interior corridor, and that corridor has a window and a door which is open during the daytime.
-If more than one of these rooms is occupied ( which has not happened so far this year), please wear a mask as you walk through the corridor if you have not been fully vaccinated.
+If more than one of these rooms is occupied, please wear a mask as you walk through the corridor if you have not been fully vaccinated.

-Guest rooms and Housekeeping: in order to protect both our guests and our staff, and as has been the practice elsewhere in the state and country, we will not enter your room for housekeeping during your stay, unless you request it, or in case of emergency.
+Guest rooms and Housekeeping: Until a bit later this season, to protect both our guests and our staff, and as has been the practice elsewhere in the state and country, we will not enter your room for housekeeping during your stay, unless you request it for a quick issue, or in case of emergency.
 Daily contact-free towel, trash, and coffee service is always available.
 Guests who are staying for more than three nights are welcome to request a refresh service; any staff members who are not fully vaccinated will be wearing masks during the service.
-Between guests, we have always cleaned and disinfected all surfaces and high touch items very carefully, and this season we have emphasized these activities even more thoroughly.
+Between guests, we have always cleaned and disinfected all surfaces and high touch items very carefully, and since last year we have emphasized these activities even more thoroughly.

-- For the most recent updates from the governor’s office, click here: https://www.maine.gov/covid19/restartingmaine/keepmainehealthy/faqs
+For the most recent updates from the governor’s office about Maine‘s Covid travel policies, click here:

 Please feel free to call or email us about any of these items if you have any questions or concerns.
-Thank you for visiting during this unusual time – and welcome to Camden and Towne Motel!
+Thank you for visiting – and welcome to Camden and Towne Motel!